On-SERP SEO, Brand Awareness and CTR - Search Engine Journal

 By reviewing the true click potential, you will filter for keywords where a good organic ranking still equates to viable search traffic opportunities.

-7 Actionable Tactics to Optimize Your Website in Competitive SERPs
+7 Actionable Tactics To Optimize Your Website In Competitive SERPs

-Now that we’ve altered your mindset, let’s discuss tactics boosting your search presence right now.
+Now that we’ve altered your mindset, let’s discuss tactics to boost your search presence right now.

 Within these tactics, we will cover how to take over different elements of the SERP, including an increased presence in organic search, paid ads, knowledge panels, and images.

-1. Optimize Your Top 10 Ranking Keywords to Win a Featured Snippet
+1. Optimize Your Top 10 Ranking Keywords To Win A Featured Snippet

-Optimizing to win featured snippets is not an exact science, but an art in and of itself.
+Optimizing to win featured snippets is not an exact science, but art in and of itself.

-It seems to be the case that Google usually pulls data out of the current top 10 rankings to populate the featured snippet with.
+It seems to be the case that Google usually pulls data out of the current top 10 rankings to populate the featured snippet.

-So the first step is to check your current organic rankings and determine which of those keywords already displays a featured snippet (using tools like Ahrefs, SEMrush, etc.).
+So, the first step is to check your current organic rankings and determine which of those keywords already displays a featured snippet (using tools like Ahrefs, Semrush, etc.).

 Those will identify your target keywords and target pages to optimize for featured snippets.